keithjjones/malgazer/README.md

 # Docker

 To run the Docker portion of this project, you will need a trained classifier that will predict classifications with the "predict_sample" function, such as the library.ml.ML class.
-Dill Pickle this classifier and place it in samples/ml.dill.
+Dill Pickle this classifier (or use train_classifier.py and the resulting saved classifier output from this script) and place it in samples/ml.dill.

 Next, copy ".env.template" to ".env" and fill in any information for your instance.